NickelsTheReall/CC-language/docs/language-spec/preview/syntaxe-preview-1.md

 - PascalCase for struct names (e.g. UserProfile)
 - Semicolons are optional (used only if multiple expressions on one line)
 - No header files or includes; use `use` for modules
-- Files typically use the `.ccx` extension
+- Files typically use the `.ccla` extension

 === ADVANCED CONCEPTS ===
 Lambda:  (x, y) => x + y   → Anonymous inline function